nitad54448/yappari-5-1/README.md

 A_{m, n}=-R_{\mathrm{pol}} \frac{\omega_{m} \tau_{n} \delta \ln \left(\tau_{n}\right)}{1+\omega_{m}{ }^{2} \tau_{n}{ }^{2}}, \quad \delta \ln \left(\tau_{n}\right)=\ln \left(\tau_{n+1}\right)-\ln \left(\tau_{n}\right)
 $$

 This system can be solved for either real or imaginary part of impedance, or for both.
-Yappari can use either one of the three possibilities (I belive the best choice is to use both Zr and Zi, since they are related by Kramers-Kronig equations).
+Yappari can use either one of the three possibilities (I believe the best choice is to use both Zr and Zi, since they are related by Kramers-Kronig equations).

 The procedure used now in Yappari is a NNLS method implemented by [Christian Altenbach](https://sites.google.com/site/altenbach/Home) for EPR spectrocopy.
 This [method](https://sites.google.com/site/altenbach/labview-programs/epr-programs/long-distances/ld-algorithms) is very fast and therefore it is possible to search an optimal regularization parameter.